GabrielSkogHD/my-app/README.md

 This project is a Next.js application that provides a real-time monitoring dashboard for a Raspberry Pi.
 The app displays system information, such as CPU usage, temperature, memory usage, and more, in a user-friendly and visually appealing interface.
 It leverages Cloudflare Tunnels to make the Raspberry Pi accessible over the internet, so users can view system stats remotely.
 Features

+## Note
+The implementation of getting the real time system monitoring may differ from system to system, so make sure to investigate how your machine displays temp, cpu and other information.
+To make sure you have the correct imports please visit

+    myapp/system.ts

 ## Real-Time System Monitoring:
 View CPU, memory usage, and temperature updates in real time, fetched dynamically from the Raspberry Pi.
 Responsive Design: Optimized layout that works on various screen sizes, from desktops to mobile devices.